Git-K3rnel/VulnHub/Tr0ll-1/README.md

 ## 3.Gaining Shell

-i tried brute forcing the ssh with `Good_job` password but it did not work.
+I tried brute forcing the ssh with `Good_job` password but it did not work.

 since it is just a crazy and ridiculous machine, i though that the folder `this_folder_contains_the_password` in the web site